Doctor EZ Scheduler

 insights.

-I try to keep the questions open-ended so I can discover any pain points.
-Some of the main things I gathered from my interviews were:
+I aimed to keep the questions open-ended to uncover any pain points.
+Here are some key insights I gathered from my interviews:

-Patients get frustrated when they have to wait on the line because they’re on hold and not knowing how long they’ll need to wait.
+→ Patients get frustrated when they have to wait in line because they’re on hold and not knowing how long they’ll need to wait.

 I then created user stories based on the personas: